 At the balance sheet date, open sales and purchase commitments are marked to market.
-The Company maintained a policy that open position does not exceed to USD500,000.

-(c) Credit risk
+Credit risk

 Credit risk arises when sales are made on deferred credit terms.
 The Company seeks to control credit risk by ensuring its customers have sound financial standing, credit history and requirement of collateral where necessary.